dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 The response is a vector of records each comprising a `token_id` and a corresponding `transfer_result` indicating success or error.
 In the success case, the `Ok` variant indicates the transaction index of the transfer, in the error case, the `Err` variant indicates the error through `TransferError`.

-A transfer clears all approvals for the successfully transferred tokens.
-This implicit clearing of approvals only clears token-id-based approvals and never touches collection-level approvals.
+A transfer clears all token-level approvals for the successfully transferred tokens.
+This implicit clearing of approvals only clears token-level approvals and never touches collection-level approvals.

-An `Unauthorized` error is returned in case someone not owning a token and not being the spender in an active token-level or collection-level approval attempts to transfer a token.
+An `Unauthorized` error is returned in case someone not owning a token and not being the spender in an active token-level or collection-level approval attempts to transfer a token or the token is not held in the subaccount specified in the `from` account.

 ```candid "Type definitions" +=
 TransferArgs = record {